by Ben T. McFie

 Another threat to the concept came because some life insurance agents started calling life insurance policies “banks”.
 This language caught the attention of some state regulators and restrictions ensued.

 Today, there are many different programs with different names that share the same root idea of using a good dividend paying Whole Life insurance policy to build a source of guaranteed available capital that you can manage and use for whatever you choose.
-Here is a list, by no means exhaustive, of other similar programs that utilize the root idea of the Infinite Banking Concept:
+Here is a list, by no means exhaustive, of other similar programs that utilize the root idea of the IBC:

 Individuals, and businesses, can still benefit from Mr. Nash’s idea today.
 Dividend-paying Whole Life insurance is readily available and can be designed to maximize cash value and minimize death benefit, just like Mr. Nash described in his book Becoming Your Own Banker.
 The challenge is finding the right agent who is willing to design a good policy, teach you how to use it correctly and remain available to help you with your policy.